ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     with the WebP Variation and always delivers the smaller in filesize.
     If it is enclosed by the picture element container, the sourceset (srcset) order will always be AVIF first, then WebP and for last as the &lt; img &gt;
-    element the origin file expression.<br/>
+    element the origin file expression.<br>
     In case the <strong>WebP</strong> srcset image expression is smaller in filesize than the
     <strong>AVIF</strong> one, the AVIF srcset is suppressed.
 This ensures that always the
-    smallest in size is delivered.<br/>
+    smallest in size is delivered.<br>
     Sending this prepared HTML markup to the client, the users browser and environment decides which image it is able to load and to display.</p>